-The practice had a newly commissioned decontamination room that had only been up and running for two days on the second floor.
-The first floor surgeries still had sterilisers and ultrasonic baths in their work areas and staff were looking to implement full working procedures within the decontamination room over the next week.
-The new room was set out according to the Department of Health's guidance, Health Technical Memorandum 01-05 (HTM 01-05), decontamination in primary care dental practices.
+The practice had a decontamination room and a separate sterilisation room connected by a hatch.
+They were both set out according to the Department of Health's guidance, Health Technical Memorandum 01-05 (HTM 01-05), decontamination in primary care dental practices.

 There were two separate sinks for decontamination work in decontamination room.
-All clinical staff were participating in training to include the work flow in the decontamination room from the 'dirty' to the 'clean' zones.
+All clinical staff were aware of the work flow in the decontamination room from the 'dirty' to the 'clean' zones.
 The procedure for cleaning, disinfecting and sterilising the instruments was clearly displayed on the wall to guide staff.
 We observed staff wearing appropriate personal protective equipment when working in the decontamination area this included disposable gloves, aprons and protective eye wear.

 We found instruments were being cleaned and sterilised in line with published guidance (HTM01-05).
 The dental nurses were knowledgeable about the decontamination process and demonstrated they followed the correct procedures.
-For example, instruments were placed in an ultrasonic bath, examined under illuminated magnification and sterilised in an autoclave.
+For example, instruments were placed in a washer disinfector, examined under illuminated magnification and sterilised in an autoclave.
 Sterilised instruments were correctly packaged, sealed, stored and dated with an expiry date.
 For safety, instruments were transported between the surgeries and the decontamination area in lockable boxes.

 We saw records which showed the equipment used for cleaning and sterilising had been maintained and serviced in line with the manufacturer's instructions.
 Appropriate records were kept of the decontamination cycles of the autoclaves to ensure they were functioning properly.
-The ultrasonic cleaners had validation testing in place, including a foil ablation test as recommended in HTM01-05 guidelines.
+The ultrasonic cleaner had validation testing in place, including a foil ablation test as recommended in HTM01-05 guidelines.